 We purchase a Townhouse because we live in one of the most expensive places in the US.
 (Aside from California which we all know is completely outrageous and OHMYGOD how do you people do it?)

 The economy tanks leaving us upside down in our mortgage.

 We have another baby and cram him in the girl’s room.

 Who yaps at 1AM.

 They have loud sex.

-At 11 AM and this?
+And this?
 This is the last straw.